proBaxia/proBaxia-AWS_DevOps_Projects/Aws-Devops-Projects-main/Project-2_Automated-Setup-of-Multi-Tier-App/README.md

 ### Bash Script for Application

 - We will create a Bash script to provision Tomcat server for our application.
+#### The error i face when creating this was on line 152 to 155 i was unable to clone the repo that was on the tomcat bash script . the one i clone was not clean so i use "mvn clean"
 ```sh
 TOMURL="https://archive.apache.org/dist/tomcat/tomcat-8/v8.5.37/bin/apache-tomcat-8.5.37.tar.gz"
 yum install java-1.8.0-openjdk -y